 Some theorize this is because your hen is happy it’s laid an egg, others say it’s simply to alert their flock and/or rooster that it’s laid.

-Whatever the reason, it’s referred to as the “egg chorus” or “egg song” and is a phenomenon witnessed from all types of chickens, from bantams like silkies to egg-layers like ISA Brown, Cinnamon Queens, or Golden Comets.
+Whatever the reason, it’s referred to as the “egg chorus” or “egg song” and is a phenomenon witnessed in all types of chickens, from bantams like silkies to egg-layers like ISA Brown, Cinnamon Queens, or Golden Comets.
 Even ducks will often quack when laying their eggs!

 Your Chickens Want To Be Let Out Of The Coop Or Run